-On any occasion that school refuses a request for leave in term time, should parent/carers proceed with the leave it will be recorded as a (G) (family holiday not agreed or in excess of agreement), on schools register.
+On any occasion that school refuses a request for leave in term time, should parent/carers proceed with the leave it will be recorded as 'G' (family holiday not agreed or in excess of agreement).

-Failure to notify and/or request leave of absence in term time, providing at least 5 day notice will result in all absence being recorded as (0) (unauthorised absence not covered by any other description).
+Failure to notify and/or request leave of absence in term time, providing at least 5 day notice will result in all absence being recorded as 'O' (unauthorised absence not covered by any other description).